-In The Expression of the Emotions in Man and Animals (1872) Charles Darwin showed an engraving (Fig. 20,page 299) based on this photo by Benjamin Duchenne.
-The photo was meant to show the facial expression for “Terror”.
+In The Expression of the Emotions in Man and Animals (1872), Charles Darwin showed an engraving (Fig. 21) based a photo by Benjamin Duchenne.
+The photo was meant to depict the facial expression for “Terror”.

 See also: Mechanism of Human Facial Expressions – Electrophysiological study of Physiognomy

 2017-09-10, updated: 2020-09-21